-How To Look Taller: 14 Fashion Tips That Really Work
+Behold: 14 Fashion Tips to Make You Look Taller

 Scroll To See More Images

-For petite girls, height (or lack thereof) can feel like a serious style impediment—and, if we’re being real, it can be a bit of a fashion hurdle.
-Until science comes up with a way for short folks to add a few extra inches, there are clever fashion tips and tricks to fake it.
-Below, we outline how to look taller using the clothes you’ve got in your closet.
+Let’s be real: Being short can suck.
+Height (or lack thereof) can feel like a serious style impediment—and, to be totally honest, it can be a bit of a fashion hurdle.
+But what if we told you you don’t have to wait for science to come up with some way for us short folks to add a few extra inches to our height?
+What if we told you there are clever fashion tips and tricks to make you look taller?

-Fitted jeans with a distinct flare at the bottom create the illusion of a longer leg— especially when the hem hits the top of your shoes (heels, of course!)
+Fitted jeans with a distinct flare at the bottom create the illusion of a longer leg—especially when the hem hits the top of your shoes (heels, of course!).
 The trick here is to keep the fit of the jean super-slim through the leg, and to make sure the waistband hits your natural waist—not any lower.
 For optimal height, be sure to pair your flares with a waist-length top, or a blouse you can tuck in.

 It’s common fashion folklore that small women simply cannot wear floor-grazing skirts and dresses, but luckily that’s been proven entirely false.
 In fact, a well-cut maxi skirt can actually give you the appearance of looking taller, as evidenced by petite gals like Rachel Bilson, Rachel Zoe, and Mary-Kate Olsen.

-Choose solid versions that skim the length of your body, which will create a long vertical line (forego anything with thick pleats or too many layers.)
+Choose solid versions that skim the length of your body, which will create a long vertical line (forego anything with thick pleats or too many layers).
 Be sure to keep your top fitted—a tucked-in T-shirt and a cropped leather jacket, for example—so as to not drown in fabric.
 Also, make sure the skirt’s hemline is as long as you can go without tripping, and add a pair of wedges or heels underneath.

-3. Choose heels with a low-cut vamp.
+Choose Heels with a Low-Cut Vamp

-Here’s small trick that can change the way you shoe shop: Shoes that have a low-cut vamp instantely elongate your leg (and make them look slimmer, as well) when you’re wearing skirts, shorts, and dresses.
+Here’s small trick that can change the way you shoe shop: Shoes that have a low-cut vamp instantly elongate your legs (and make them look slimmer) when you’re wearing skirts, shorts, and dresses.

 What’s a vamp?
 It’s the portion of a show that cuts across your foot at the front.
 So, a low vamp cuts across the base of the toes, while high vamp can come up the foot and possibly up to the ankle.
-If you’re able to find a pair that matches your skintone, like the image above, that’s even better to give the illusion of mile-long legs.
+If you’re able to find a pair that matches your skintone, that’s even better to give the illusion of mile-long legs.

+MORE: How to Tell If You Have Cool or Warm Skin Undertones

 When you’re petite, it’s just a fact that—when it comes to skirts and dresses—you should either go super-long, or super-short (translation: avoid calf-length and knee-lengths).
 Mini-skirts show more skin, which creates the illusion of a longer leg.
-Here, petite It-girl Miroslava Duma pairs her mini-skirt with a matching top (see tip #6!) and sky-high platforms.

 While ankle straps typically aren’t ideal for short ladies (they cut off your leg), they can work with super-short skirts since more skin is being shown.
 Of course, if you’re wearing a mini, make sure it’s not offensively short—let’s keep it chic, ladies.